-HOW A SALARIED PERSON CAN BECOME A TAX FILER IN PAKISTAN ?
+HOW TO BECOME A TAX FILER IN PAKISTAN ?

 Federal Board of Revenue (FBR) has made it compulsory for all salaried employees (government and private) having taxable income to file their income tax returns from Tax year 2015.
 This move has been taken in order to raise the number of tax returns.
 As per the laws of taxation, providing a wealth statement along with tax return filing will now be a compulsion for all salaried employees.
 As per FBR, they are expanding the tax net towards those who are currently non-filers.
 In a further attempt to make the people realize their duty for paying taxes, the FBR has published the losses that the people may have to suffer, if they don’t take their tax paying duty seriously.